How Does Tithi Shape Your Personality?

 Amavasya (30th Tithi): 168° – 180°

-Amavasya (New Moon – Krishna): Deeply introspective and intuitive, you process emotions privately.
-Silence recharges you, but it can also become heavy.
+Deeply introspective and intuitive, you process feelings quietly.
+Silence recharges you but can also feel heavy.

-Lesson: Stay connected to one trusted person during low phases.
-Solitude heals best when it doesn’t turn into isolation.
+The lesson?
+During these low phases, stay connected to one trusted person.
+Solitude heals best when it doesn’t turn into loneliness.

 Tithi Energies, Deities & Colours